 To prevent the unnecessary spread of germs, everyone will be asked to wear a mask during the time they are inside the building.
 If you have been advised by a doctor not to wear a mask, and are not at elevated risk for COVID-19, you do not need to wear one.
 The restrooms will be reserved to one person at a time, and we will ask parishioners to wipe toilet handles, sink handles, and door handles with provided disinfectant wipes after they use the restroom.

 We will make space for people who want to come to worship in person but who aren't yet ready to be in close proximity to singing worshipers.
-To accomplish this, we will set aside a section of seats near the entrance to the sanctuary.
-These chairs, due to their proximity to the open door, will have increased air flow.
-Additionally, angled toward the front as they will be, they will not have any other seats pointed toward them.
+To accomplish this, we will set aside a section of seats near the front of the sanctuary.
+These chairs will be angled toward the front and will not have any other seats pointed toward them.
 In other words, no singing will be in their direction.
 Of course, seats at the back of the sanctuary space are also available and will have the same benefit.
+Please ask an usher for help in locating seats that work for your family.

 While we are together, we will avoid touching.
 There will be no coffee hour, no physical passing of the peace, and no passing of the offering plate.
 Let a warm word and a nod be the way you greet your brother or sister in Christ.
 We will have an offering plate into which you can drop your offering.
 You can also give online or by mail.